flytbase/flytdocs/source/docs/FlytPi/FlytPi_Getting_Started.rst

 1. Install `QGC(QGroundControl) <http://qgroundcontrol.com/>`_ on your local machine.
 2. Connect Pixhawk to QGC using the USB port at the side of Pixhawk.
 3. Install the latest stable PX4 release in Pixhawk using QGC by following `this <https://donlakeflyer.gitbooks.io/qgroundcontrol-user-guide/content/SetupView/Firmware.html>`_ guide.
-4. Once done, visit `parameter widget in QGC <https://donlakeflyer.gitbooks.io/qgroundcontrol-user-guide/content/SetupView/Parameters.html>`_ and search for parameters SYS_COMPANION and MAV_COMP_ID, set them to 921600 and 50 respectively.
+4. Once done, visit `parameter widget in QGC <https://donlakeflyer.gitbooks.io/qgroundcontrol-user-guide/content/SetupView/Parameters.html>`_ and search for parameter SYS_COMPANION and set it to 921600.
 This would enable communication between FlytOS running on FlytPi and Pixhawk.
 5. Configure a dedicated two way switch for ``OFFBOARD MODE`` during RC calibration, to allow FlytOS to take control of drone from RC when vehicle is switched to ``OFFBOARD MODE``.